Gabryss/P.L.U.M.E-Advanced/README.md

 The current implementation focuses on the part that matters before mesh
-generation: build a readable terrain substrate, derive a cave-network skeleton, and generate a geometry-ready section field around that skeleton.
-The later full geometry and texturing stages are intentionally not implemented yet.
+generation: build a readable terrain substrate, derive a cave-network skeleton, generate a geometry-ready section field around that skeleton, and build a first connected cave geometry pass.
+Full non-planar geometry, watertight export, and later surface/texturing stages are still intentionally incomplete.

 ## Pipeline